blabla1337/skf-flask/skf/markdown/code_examples/asp/1-code_example--File_Upload--.md

 				string test = file.FileName;

 				/*
-				First we check if the value is alphanumeric only to prevent uploading out of intended directory, as wel as other injections
+				First we check if the value is alphanummeric only to prevent uploading out of intended directory, as wel as other injections
 				*/
-				if (validate.validateInput(test, "alphanumeric", "validation failed", "HIGH") == false) {
+				if (validate.validateInput(test, "alphanummeric", "validation failed", "HIGH") == false) {
 					continueFunction = false;
 				}

 				/*
 				The next step would be checking if the file contains the right extension in order to prevent a user from uploading files which could be used to harm your system. in this example we check if the last extension found in the file name is a jpg or a png. whenever an application just regexes for the extension an attacker could bypass the check by uploading an file like: "filename.jpg.php".